 We also know that Loki is the son of Farbauti and Laufey, who presumably lives in Jotunheim, his father is a jötunn, and his mother is an ásynja, but not much else is known about them, besides the meaning of their names.
 Farbauti can be translated into, dangerous/cruel striker, and Laufey is best known by her nickname Nál which means needle.

 It is in þulur, which is a listing of names in the appendix of the Prose Edda, that Laufey is listed as an ásynja (a female goddess).
 This means that Loki’s association with the Aesir, is, therefore, on his mother’s side, which is very unusual.

-It is typically a male Aesir who has a child with a jötunn and not the other way around.
-This had led him to take the surname of his mother “Laufeyjarson” instead of his father.
-Loki has probably chosen to do this because his mother’s status is higher.
-Being related to the Aesir on his mother’s side can be seen as an indication of him being “lesser” than the rest of the Aesir.
+That is because it is typically a male Aesir who has a child with a jötunn and not the other way around.
+This probably led him to take the surname of his mother “Laufeyjarson” instead of his father.
+This was most likely something Loki chose to do because his mother has a higher status due to the fact, that she is a goddess.

 Loki is married to Sigyn, and together they have the sons Vali and Narfi.
 Sigyn is an extremely loyal wife, and no matter what happens to her husband, she will never leave his side.